Ovarian Cancer: Mind & Body Medicine

 Our licensed mental health professionals can provide referrals and coordinate services to empower your mental health, minimize stress, and improve your relationships and overall well-being.
 They also can connect patients with qualified practitioners, support groups, and counseling services in your area once you return home.

-If requested, members of UAB Medicine’s Pastoral Care team are available for patients and their family members to provide universal spiritual support through individual or group prayer, spiritual counseling, worship services, and assistance with end-of-life issues and decisions.
-After completing treatment, our Pastoral Care team can further assist your family by introducing them to the concept of forming a Supportive Care Team in your community.
+If requested, members of UAB Medicine’s Spiritual Health team are available for patients and their family members to provide universal spiritual support through individual or group prayer, spiritual counseling, worship services, and assistance with end-of-life issues and decisions.
+After completing treatment, our Spiritual Health team can further assist your family by introducing them to the concept of forming a Supportive Care Team in your community.

 UAB Medicine is nationally and internationally renowned for our care of patients with ovarian cancer.
 We were one of only five institutions to be awarded a Specialized Program of Research Excellence (SPORE) in ovarian cancer by the National Institutes of Health.
 Coupled with the region’s only Comprehensive Cancer Center, as designated by the National Cancer Institute, our patients have access to the most advanced cancer treatments and research available.
 And through our Lynne Cohen Preventive Care Program for Women's Cancer, we also offer comprehensive risk assessments and prevention strategies for ovarian, breast, and uterine cancer, arming women with knowledge to make informed decisions about their future risk and care options.
 We are dedicated to improving treatments and ultimately finding a cure for women’s cancers.